-For large projects or projects having a fast release cycles, creating test environment, and writing test scripts itself take a huge amount of time and resources.
-Which ultimately defeats the whole purpose of automation testing which was aimed at reducing testing times and testing resources.
+For large projects or projects having a fast release cycle, creating a test environment, and writing test scripts itself take a huge amount of time and resources.
+This ultimately defeats the whole purpose of automation testing which was aimed at reducing testing times and testing resources.

 A solution to this problem is codeless testing.
 Codeless testing is creating automation tests without writing a single piece of code.
-This approach has been steadily evolving with new innovation on technology, focusing more on around reducing the coding process and making it more user friendly.
-The ultimate aim is to make the setup so easy to use so that automating a test scenario takes very less amount of time and require almost no coding efforts.
+This approach has been steadily evolving with new innovation on technology, focusing more on reducing the coding process and making it more user-friendly.
+The ultimate aim is to make the setup so easy to use so that automating a test scenario takes very less amount of time and requires almost no coding efforts.
 Making the process true codeless testing.

-There are many tools already in the market that aims to achieve this objective, however to term them Codeless is still not very accurate.
-The correct term would something like script less, because in the background, most tools would just provide the testers one more abstraction layer, which would translate user actions and instructions to testing scripts which in turn drive test automations.
-This abstraction layer is more user friendly with good graphical interfaces, that will make the testing process easier and more manageable.
-So even though the user don’t have to write a lot of code personally, the tool still runs on scripts.
+There are many tools already in the market that aims to achieve this objective, however, to term them Codeless is still not very accurate.
+The correct term would something like script less because in the background, most tools would just provide the testers one more abstraction layer, which would translate user actions and instructions to testing scripts which in turn drive test automation.
+This abstraction layer is more user-friendly with good graphical interfaces, that will make the testing process easier and more manageable.
+So even though the user doesn’t have to write a lot of code personally, the tool still runs on scripts.

 How Codeless Testing Works

-There are multiple approaches behind codeless testing.
+There are multiple approaches to codeless testing.
 The two most prominent ones involving recording manual tests and playing it back, and creating structured test flow diagrams that are used to run tests.
-The record and play approach being the most popular one right now and especially favored by web based products.
+The record and play approach is the most popular one right now and especially favored by web-based products.

 The idea behind the approach is that a tester manually performs a test, which the tool records click by click.
-The tool then create scripts to automate the test itself.
-The testers can also edit the scripts, and the testing process to best suite their requirements.
+The tool then creates scripts to automate the test itself.
+The testers can also edit the scripts, and the testing process to best suit their requirements.

-What is The Future of Codeless Automation Kill Automation Testing
+The Future of Codeless Automation; Will It Kill Automation Testing?